tosc/vim/README.md

 		- Show script name.
 	- Add time column to console window.
 * Change delim to ultisnips ones.
-* Code-comletion
-	- Try using YCMD server for code completion, if that doesn't work then try moving my code completion to VH.
 * Only do the auto-save temp file when execute mode is running.
 * Add readline for the statusbar to slowgit update like before.